10 Things You Should Never Burn in Your Fireplace

 Because burning painted and treated wood can release dangerous, toxic chemicals into your home, keep them out of your fireplace.
 Not only can these chemicals irritate lungs, eyes and skin, but they can damage the inside of your fireplace.
 Try these foolproof ways to start a cozy fire.

-It seems logical that you could get rid of your old Christmas tree in the fireplace, but it’s best to dispose of it by other means.
+It seems logical that you could get rid of your old Christmas tree in the fireplace, but it’s best to dispose of it by other means to avoid any Christmas tree fires.
 Not only is the wood not properly seasoned, evergreen trees often contain high levels of quick-burning resin which can reach high temperatures and result in a chimney fire or even crack your chimney.
-Here’s how to avoid those pesky Christmas tree bugs.

 Some Papers and Cardboard